lsst/daf_butler/doc/lsst.daf.butler/dimensions.rst

 4. Added "populated_by" information to visit fields to allow related dimensions to be discovered automatically.
 5. Changed the length of the ``instrument.name`` field from 16 to 32 characters.
 6. Made ``day_obs`` and ``group`` full dimensions.
+7. Added ``can_see_sky`` metadata field to ``exposure``.
+   This field can indicate whether the detector received photons from the sky taking into account the camera shutter and the dome and telescope alignment.

 Prior to October 2020 there were no version numbers for the dimension universe.